-However, the reverse is not true.
-HDMI is NOT entirely forward compatible.
+However, the reverse is not valid.
+HDMI is NOT entirely forward-compatible.
 You cannot use an HDMI 1.4 cable with a monitor or a TV with HDMI 2.0 or 2.1 specs.

-For instance, you cannot use an HDMI 1.4 cable and expect your monitor or TV to work at 4K @ 120Hz refresh rate or beyond.
-HDMI 1.4 port or cable are only limited to 4K @ 30 Hz.
+For instance, you cannot use an HDMI 1.4 cable and expect your monitor or TV to work at 4K@120Hz refresh rate or beyond.
+HDMI 1.4 ports or cables are only 4K@30 Hz.

-Either your TV or monitor will not work at all or it will work at a reduced performance.
+Either your TV or monitor will not work or perform at a reduced performance.

-In the end it all depends upon your settings too or the amount of data being generated.
-If you have an 8K monitor requiring an HDMI 2.1 port for its full potential BUT you set it to run at 4K @ 60Hz, then even HDMI 2.0 cable would suffice.
+Ultimately, it all depends upon your settings or the data generated.
+If you have an 8K monitor requiring an HDMI 2.1 port for its full potential, BUT you set it to run at 4K@60Hz, then even HDMI 2.0 cable would suffice.